-The Fund does not isolate that portion of unrealised gains or losses on financial instruments at fair value through profit or loss which is due to changes in foreign exchange rates.
+The Fund does not isolate that portion of unrealised gains or losses on securities and derivative financial instruments that are measured at fair value through profit or loss which is due to changes in foreign exchange rates.
 Such fluctuations are included in the net gains/(losses) on financial instruments at fair value through profit or loss.

-k.
-Due from/to brokers
+(k) Due from/to brokers